 More than half (54%) of British households are on poor-value default energy tariffs, often because they’ve loyally stuck with the same energy supplier for years.
-But as of 1 January 2019, the price energy suppliers can charge customers on these default and standard variable tariffs has been capped.
+Ofgem’s energy price cap puts a limit on the amount that energy suppliers can charge customers on these default and standard variable tariffs.

-The energy price cap, pegged at £1,254 since 1 April 2019, will save 11 million households on their gas and electric bills.
+The energy price cap, pegged at £1,277 since 1 October 2021, is intended to help millions of households save money on their gas and electric bills.
 But not everyone will benefit, and even customers who are protected shouldn’t be complacent that it will fetch them the best deal.
+Futhermore, the cap is due to rise by a record amount from April 1st this year.

-Compare energy suppliers and save over £350* in five minutes!
+Compare energy suppliers and save money in five minutes!

 The energy price cap is a legally enforced upper ceiling on the amount energy suppliers can charge customers on standard variable and default energy tariffs.